viral32111/discordbot/README.md

 ### Conspiracy AI

-This was the original bot back when the community was branded as *Conspiracy Servers*, its name was carried over from an automation bot we used on the MyBB forums before we made the move to Discord.
+This was the original bot back when the community was branded as *Conspiracy Servers*, its name was carried over from an automation bot we used on the [MyBB](https://mybb.com/) forums before we made the move to Discord.

-* **2016**: RedBot with custom configurations (Temporary bot until I started coding my own).
+* **2016**: [RedBot](https://github.com/Cog-Creators/Red-DiscordBot) with custom configurations (a temporary bot until I started coding my own).
 * **2016/2017**: Started with C# on the .NET Framework using [Discord.NET](https://github.com/discord-net/Discord.Net).
-* **2017**: Moved to Python using [discord.py](https://github.com/Rapptz/discord.py), as I did not like Discord.NET's command-oriented approach to everything.
+* **2017**: Moved to Python using [discord.py](https://github.com/Rapptz/discord.py), as I did not like [Discord.NET](https://github.com/discord-net/Discord.Net)'s command-oriented approach to everything.
 * **2017-2019**: Stayed on Python for a while, but went through about half a dozen major rewrites.
-* **2019/2020**: Tried out Node.js using [discord.js](https://discord.js.org), but I did not like it so this one was quickly abandoned.
+* **2019/2020**: Tried out Node.js using [discord.js](https://discord.js.org), but I did not like it so this was quickly abandoned.

 ### Suimin